2001 Acura Integra Type R -- Chassis

 HIGH-RIGIDITY BRAKE CALIPERS AND ANTI-LOCK BRAKING SYSTEM

 Like all Integra models, the Type R features 4-wheel disc brakes with ventilated rotors at the front and solid rotors at the rear.
-For maximum rigidity of the braking system and to provide a short pedal stroke, the front brake calipers are large, stout units that have a higher resistance to flexing and "spread" under severe braking conditions.
+For better brake pedal feel and braking control and to provide a short pedal stroke, the front brake calipers are large, stout units that have a higher resistance to flexing and "spread" under severe braking conditions.

 The Type R, with its larger brake discs (front: 262 mm to 282 mm; rear: 239 mm to 260 mm) and larger calipers, also uses a refined ABS system, which is 12.3 lbs lighter than the GS-R. This lightweight system functions with minimal pedal kickback during ABS operation in hard braking situations.